This post may contain affiliate links. Please read my disclosure policy.

 - Freshly ground black pepper

-- Meanwhile, cook the spaghetti in a large pot of boiling salted water until al dente.
-Reserve ¼ cup of the cooking water.
+- While the vegetables are in the oven, cook the pasta in a large pot of boiling salted water until al dente.
+Scoop out and reserve ¼ cup of the cooking water before draining.

 - When the vegetables are done, pour the reserved pasta water over the vegetables, scraping the bottom of the sheet pan to release any crusty bits into the sauce.
 Taste and season with more salt and pepper to taste, if needed.

 - Transfer the pasta to a serving bowl.
 Tip the roasted vegetables and the pan sauce over the pasta and toss.
 Crumble the feta cheese over the pasta, sprinkle with the parsley and serve.